ericbenwa/ballpark-deal/_pages/glossary.md

 ## Principal & Interest (P&I)
 The principal is the amount borrowed and required to pay back, and interest is what the lender charges for lending you the money.
 In the app, this is shown as the monthly mortgage amount if P&I is selected.
 [Learn More](https://www.consumerfinance.gov/ask-cfpb/on-a-mortgage-whats-the-difference-between-my-principal-and-interest-payment-and-my-total-monthly-payment-en-1941/)

+## Profit Price
+A BallparkDeal term used to describe the maximum allowable offer (MAO) for a property based on a desired return on investment.

 ## Property Management
 Property managers are individuals or companies that are hired to manage a rental property.
 [Learn More](https://www.biggerpockets.com/glossary/property-manager)

 Calculation: A percentage of Rental Income
+Display: Decimals are trimmed.

 ## Rehab
 Rehab is the cost to make the property rent-ready.